Will More Expressive Graph Neural Networks do Better on Generative Tasks?: Evaluation

-The GCPN and GraphAF models, with all different GNNs, are pre-trained on the ZINC-250k dataset for 1 epoch, as we do not observe too much performance gain from increasing pre-training epochs.
+The autoregressive generative models (GCPN and GraphAF), with all different GNNs, are pre-trained on the ZINC-250k dataset for 1 epoch, as we do not observe too much performance gain from increasing pre-training epochs.
 They are then fine-tuned towards the target properties with RL, using the proximal policy optimisation (PPO) algorithm~\cite{ppo}.
 The models are fine-tuned for 5 epochs for all goal-directed generation tasks with early stopping if all generation results in one batch collapse to singleton molecules.
 We set the agent update interval for GCPN and GraphAF models to update their RL agents every 3 and 5 batches respectively, as considering the cost of computing resources.
 During generating process, we allow our RL agents in all models to make 20 resamplings on the intermediate generated graphs if they cannot generate chemically valid molecular graphs.
 The max graph size is set as 48 empirically.
 For GCPN, the collection of proposed scaffold subgraphs $C$ for GCPN are sampled from non-overlapping scaffolds in the ZINC-250k dataset.
 For GraphAF, we define multivariate Gaussian as our base distribution and use node MLPs and edge MLPs which have two fully-connected layers equipped with tanh non-linearity to generate the nodes and edges respectively.
 We notice limited improvements in performance when increasing the number of MLP layers.
 Adam~\cite{adam} is used as the optimiser for both pre-training and fine-tuning tasks.
-The experiments were run with a mix of NVIDIA A100 GPU with 40GB memory and NVIDIA V100 (Volta) GPU with 16GB.
-The total amount of training time for all GCPN and GraphAF variants under all metrics is around 1200 GPU hours.
 Reward temperature for each metric, the number of neurons in each hidden layer and the learning rate for fine-tuning) for each model on each task through grid search by Optuna~\cite{optuna} independently.

-All details are provided in Appendix \ref{appa}.
+In the one-shot generative models (GraphEBM), with all different GNNs, we adopt an energy network of $L = 3$ layers with hidden dimension $d = 64$ for each GNN.
+For training, we tune the following hyperparameters: the sample step $K$ of Langevin dynamics, the standard deviation of the added noise in Langevin dynamics $\sigma$ and the step size $\lambda$.
+All models are trained for up to 20 epochs.
+In addition, we clip the gradient used in Langevin dynamics so that its value magnitude can be less than 0.01.

+The experiments were run with a mix of NVIDIA A100 GPUs with 40GB memory and NVIDIA V100 GPUs with 16GB memory.
+The total amount of training time for all GCPN, GraphAF and GraphEBM variants under all metrics is around 1650 GPU hours.
+All details are provided in Appendix~\ref{appa}.